To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 Burning or pain during urination

-If you think you may have these symptoms, you should call your doctor.
+If you have any of these symptoms, you should call your doctor.
 Your doctor may ask you to come in and give a sample of urine for testing.
-Your doctor will order antibiotics if needed to treat an infection.
+Your doctor will order medicine if needed to treat an infection.